jabocg/Pytermount/README.md

 lines tall.
 This gives us 204 characters to work with.
 Two words will always be at least one word length apart from the next one.

+Currently, [Pytermount v1.0.0](https://github.com/jabocg/Pytermount/releases/tag/1.0.0) will only print to the console.
+There is no dynamic updating, no `ncurses` magic, and no special character combinations.
+These are intended for a later release.

 ## Requirements

 * Python 3.6+